meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 * The zuul verifies the token in communication with the UAA server
 * If the token is valid, the zuul redirects the frontend to the correct resource on the proper microservice
 * The microservice checks for authorization to the resource, if access granted, the correct resource is returned

+For a deeper dive into JWT, check our tech post about [Digitally signing your JSON](http://ordina-jworks.github.io/security/2016/03/12/Digitally-signing-your-JSON-documents.html)

 <a name="uaa" />